K-Mistele/bladerunner/CPP/Lightwave/README.md

 3. Inject shellcode into that new RWX memory
 4. Create a new thread in that process to run the shellcode

+## Customization
+Make sure to edit the source with the following:
+* your shellcode
+* change the right decryption routine, and ensure that it's called in main
+* per the addendum below, you may need to modify the memory protection options in `VirtualAllocEx` and `VirtualProtectEx`

 ### Very important addendum
 Lots of shellcode loaders take the easy way out by using `VirtualAllocEx` to allocate `PAGE_EXECUTE_READWRITE` (rwx) memory.
 This type of memory is often considered suspicious, and it is obvious to AV/EDR and may be easily detected.